 In some cases, it is fairly obvious how these functions impact decisions regarding the scope of an AoA.
-For example, resource availability can limit AoA scope directly (the fewer the resources available for AoA execution, the fewer the alternatives that can be analyzed to a given level of detail) or indirectly (the fewer the resources available for solutions to capability needs, the fewer the alternatives that will be deemed affordable).
-Less obvious are some of the relationships we noted in our discussion of why some AoAs are poorly scoped-for example, the fact that the set of alternatives is profoundly shaped by the way in which a capability gap is articulated.
-This latter point is taken up in more detail in the last section.
+For example, resource availability can limit AoA scope directly (the fewer the resources available for AoA execution, the fewer alternatives can be analyzed to a given level of detail) or indirectly (the fewer the resources available for solutions to capability needs, the fewer alternatives will be deemed affordable).
+Less obvious are some of the relationships we noted in the Why Are Some AoAs Poorly Scoped? section-for example, the fact that the set of alternatives is profoundly shaped by the way in which a capability gap is articulated.
+This latter point is taken up in more detail in Recommendations.